Code-Institute-Submissions/ucd-milestoneproject/README.md

 To run locally, you can clone this repository directly into the editor of your choice by pasting `<git clone https://github.com/MelBiggs/ucd-milestoneproject.git>` into your terminal.
 To cut ties with this GitHub repository, type `<git remote rm origin>` into the terminal.

+A difference I noticed between the development version of my site and the deployed version is that at times the scroll reveal effect does not work on mobile.
+It works on desktop and in the DevTools however.
+Also at times the background image takes times to load in the deployed version.

 ------------------------------
 ## Credits